PranavAmarnath/MGMT/README.md

 Run with java -jar MGMT-1.0-SNAPSHOT.jar (or double-click it).
 Requires Java 17 or newer.

 ## Insight
-The purpose of this application is to manage the hours of people who log in and log out of the system (the users) and use this statistic to measure commitment.<p>
+The purpose of this application is to manage the hours of people who log in and log out of the system (the users) and use this statistic to measure commitment.
+It saves the sign-in timestamp so that a user can still sign out to obtain their hours even if the app closes.<p>

 The application utilizes worker threads to read and write CSV data to an external file.
 This system uses the same model architecture as [SecresCSV](https://github.com/PranavAmarnath/SecresCSV).